ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

 `3n`.
 This is the semantics found in all imperative languages.

-IMPORTANT: Mutable variables cannot be declared at top-level, but only in the scope of function and procedure bodies.
+IMPORTANT: Mutable variables cannot be declared at top-level, but only in the scope of function bodies.
 This is to avoid global side effects that hide the control flow and makes static analysis extremely difficult.

 ### Functions

-Function declarations can occur both at top-level and inside functions and procedures (in the tradition of Pascal).
-We saw an example
+Function declarations can occur both at top-level and inside functions, in the tradition of Pascal.
+For example,
-earlier:

-    function iter (const l : list (int)) : list (int) is function incr (const i : int) : int is begin
+    function incr_list (const l : list (int)) : list (int) is function incr_int (const i : int) : int is begin
           skip
         end with i+1
+        const item : int = 0
       begin
-        skip
+        var temp : list (int) := nil;
+        for item in l
+          begin
+            temp := incr_int (item) # temp
+          end;
+        var new_l : list (int) := nil;
+        for item in temp
+          begin
+            new_l := item # new_l
+          end
-      end with list_map (l, incr)
+      end with new_l

-Here, the function `incr` is declared inside the declaration of the function `iter`.
+Here, the function `incr_int` is declared inside the declaration of the function `incr_list`, which take a list of integers and a list containing the same integers plus one.

 The general shape of a function declaration is

     function my_name ( ... (* parameters here *)) : return_type is
       ... // local declarations here